DjangoForAll/Django-Course/Level_3/6_dynamic_html_content/Script/Readme.md

 Now lets create some html and try sending that back to the client.

+--

 ```python
 content = "<h1>Hello World!</h1>"
 self.wfile.write(content.encode())
 ```

-self.wfile.write() is a method that sends the response back to the client. decode() is a string method that converts the string to bytes since the response is in bytes.
+self.wfile.write() is a method that sends the response back to the client. encode() is a string method that converts the string to bytes since the response is in bytes.

 Now lets view our page again and see what happens.

 There you go, we have created our very own server!

+You can try and edit the content type

 Lets Make this a bit more dynamic, Lets add the current time to the response